 While studies have shown that even decades of smoking cannabis is not associated with higher risks of lung disease, combustion is still not the healthiest alternative.
 Vaporizers (and vape pens) work by heating the smoking substance to a temperature hot enough to vaporize the plant material but not burn it, which releases the cannabinoids and terpenes.
 Inhalation methods range from the simplest pre-rolled joint to the most advanced tabletop vaporizer, along with the daunting array of attachments, accessories, and options they offer.
 Vape pens are a popular choice because they are simple, discreet, portable, tasty, and let’s face it, fun, but you’ll find a wide variety of all sorts of smoking/vaping options here at Sespe.

 If you need something more discreet, or prefer not to smoke or vape, the next quickest route is through the mucous membranes of the mouth.
 Tinctures, hard candies, sprays or strips, and gum all fall under this category.
 The longer you hold it in your mouth, the more will be absorbed through the sublingual and buccal surfaces (under the tongue and inside the cheek, respectively); like inhalation, the medicine passes directly into the bloodstream.
-Still, some of it will be swallowed and processed through the digested before the effects are felt, so the rule to wait at least an hour and a half still applies.
+Still, some of it will be swallowed and processed through the digestive tract before the effects are felt, so the rule to wait at least an hour and a half still applies.

 Edible cannabis offers a huge variety of delicious and innovative options, and a different experience; when THC is processed through the digestive tract, it changes both the duration of the effects, and the effects themselves.
 As it is digested, delta-9-THC is converted to 11-hydroxy-THC, which is more psychoactive and lasts about twice as long.
 The only drawback is that it might take an hour or more before you feel it, so patience is key.
 Start small, give it time, there’s no hurry.
 Re-dosing before the full effects hit can lead to some very unpleasant experiences; too much THC can cause disorientation, anxiety, paranoid thoughts, feelings of impending doom, and a very, very dry mouth.
 You can’t overdose and you won’t do any lasting damage, but it isn’t any fun.